infernojs/inferno/CONTRIBUTING.md

 Above all, code should be clean and readable, and commented where necessary.
 If you add a new feature, make sure you add a test to go along with it!

+Before you commit your changes, please run `npm run prettier` to format code correctly

 Small print
 -----------